wbosley/Scheduler/README.md

 <h4>Setting work hours.</h4>

 The default work hours within which tasks will be scheduled for this project is 9am to 5pm.
 If you want to set custom work hours, fill in the central form with the hours that suit you best.
-After typing in your work hours and pressing and press "set work hours", these work hours should be applied next time you generate a schedule by pressing "Schedule tasks" this session.
+After typing in your work hours and pressing "set work hours", these work hours should be applied next time you generate a schedule by pressing "Schedule tasks" this session.
 An image of the form for setting your work hours can be seen below.

 <img src="Images/workhours.png" width = "300">